kuldeep-k/node-angular-microservices/README.md

 - Docker : Local deployment can be checked with Docker Compose

-- Kubernetes : Local deployment can also be checked with integrated minikube based Kubernetes.
-Later targeted to intergared with AWS/Google and Micorsoft Cloud based kubernetes services.
+- Kubernetes : Local deployment can also be checked with minikube based Kubernetes.
+Later aim to integrate with AWS/Google and Micorsoft Cloud based kubernetes services.